Skip to Main Content

 This two year course will enable you to:

-• Develop insights into the country/countries where the German is spoken.
+• Develop insights into the countries where German is spoken.

 • Develop the transferable skills that are highly valued by employers.